aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getShadow() {#getShadow--}

+<b>@deprecated.</b> Please use the 'shadow' property instead.
 True if the frame has a shadow.

 ```javascript
 getShadow() : boolean;